 Join us as a hiring partner!
 It’s free to see resumes, review code, examine Capstone projects, attend events, meet the Fellows, and conduct interviews.
 There is only a fee for Fellows you hire.

 Meet some of the brightest minds coming out of academia.
-We accept fewer than 5% of our PhD applicants.
+We accept fewer than 5% of our advanced-degree applicants

 Introduce your company to the next generation of data scientists